Build an Intel i7 or Ryzen 7 Gaming PC for Under $1,500 2017

 Best Air and Liquid CPU Coolers Under $100

-We've only allocated around $100 of our overall budget to a CPU cooler.
-That being said you certainly don't have to spend that much.
-The Hyper 212 EVO does a great job at giving you a modest overclock for just under $30.
+We've only allocated around $30 of our overall budget to a CPU cooler.
+The Hyper 212 EVO does the best job of giving you a decent overclock at that price point.
 It gives you most of the performance of the most expensive water and fan coolers, but without the inflated price.

 If you want to get more performance, then I recommend you jump up to another high-performance cooler like the NZXT Kraken X6.
 It's a proven winners in many benchmarks.